alangunning/doc-ai-analysis-starter/README.md

     insider-2024-01-01.pdf.metadata.json
 ```

-## GitHub Workflows
+## Automated Workflows

+GitHub Actions automate the common pipeline steps:

 - **Convert** – convert new documents under `data/**` using Docling and commit sibling outputs.
 - **Validate** – use the GitHub AI model to compare converted files to sources and correct mismatches.
+- **Analysis** – run `<doc-type>.prompt.yaml` against Markdown documents with the GitHub AI model and upload JSON.
 - **Vector** – generate embeddings for Markdown files on `main` with the GitHub AI model.
-- **Analysis** – run `<doc-type>.prompt.yaml` against Markdown documents with the GitHub AI model and upload JSON.
 - **PR Review** – review pull requests with the GitHub AI model; comment `/review` to rerun.
 - **Docs** – build the Docusaurus site.
 - **Auto Merge** – merge pull requests when a `/merge` comment is present (disabled by default).
 - **Lint** – run Ruff for Python style.

-### Metadata

-Each source file may have a `<name>.metadata.json` record storing a checksum and which steps have run.
-Workflows skip work when the metadata indicates a step is complete.
+Each run updates the companion metadata so completed steps are skipped.
 See the [metadata docs](https://alangunning.github.io/doc-ai-analysis-starter/docs/metadata) for a full overview of the schema and available fields.

 ```mermaid
 flowchart LR